 Figure 4: Concrete Coated Pipe Installation, Onshore to Offshore

-The concrete coating must be applied appropriately on the pipes to ensure the concrete does not fall of the pipe circumference.
-This can be achieve by embedding in the concrete coating reinforcement e.g. polypropylene ropes, wire mesh or other suitable materials installed in layers circumferentially around the pipe.
-High density concrete is preferable for concrete coating because the higher the density of concrete the lesser the thickness of concrete coating required to counter the buoyancy force.
+The concrete coating must be applied appropriately on the pipes to ensure the concrete does not fall off the pipe circumference.
+This can be achieved by embedding in the concrete coating reinforcement e.g. polypropylene ropes, wire mesh or other suitable materials installed in layers circumferentially around the pipe.
+High-density concrete is preferable for concrete coating because of the higher the density of concrete the lesser the thickness of concrete coating required to counter the buoyancy force.

 3.4 Use of Concrete Collars

 Concrete collars are precast concrete weight, they can be moulded into different shapes depending on project requirement.
 The weight of each collar must be predetermined, this is added to the downward force used in estimating the anti-buoyancy factor of safety.

 Concrete collars must be positioned longitudinally along the pipeline within appropriate spacing because sag bend or over bend may occur between two successive collars.

 Concrete collars are most suitable for swampy locations or places with minimal water depth.

 The figure shows anchor block installed on a pipeline

 Some of the limitations of concrete collars are: